programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 #### Download Your Image(s)

 The first step is to download your image to your local computer from any source.
-Often online repositories like Google Images will not offer you an option for what file format you want to download the image in, but some repositories, like online museum collections, will.
+Often online repositories like Google Images will not offer you an option for what file format you want to download an image in, but some repositories, like online museum collections, will.
 If you have the option, download your image using the optimal file format available.
 For creating high-quality IIIF-compliant images, [Tagged Image File Format (TIFF)](https://en.wikipedia.org/wiki/TIFF) is best, [Joint Photographic Experts Group (JPEG)](https://en.wikipedia.org/wiki/JPEG) is second best, and [Portable Network Graphics (PNG)](https://en.wikipedia.org/wiki/PNG) are third best.

 If you have multiple images to download, it is best to place them all in the same folder on your computer so that you can easily keep track of which images you are working with.